Prenatal screening provides a pregnant person with their own chance of having a child with:

 It does not screen for all chromosome abnormalities, so some may be missed.
 It also does not screen for every birth defect.
 Prenatal screening tests cannot tell you for sure whether or not your baby has one of these three conditions, only the chance of this.
 To find out for sure if your baby has one of these conditions, you would have to have a diagnostic test like chorionic villus sampling (CVS) or amniocentesis.

-Screening tests can be done starting at 11 weeks of pregnancy and are available for ALL pregnant women.
+Screening tests can be done starting at 11 weeks of pregnancy and are available for ALL pregnant person’s.
 Prenatal screening tests are optional – it is your choice whether to have a prenatal screening test.
 (Is Prenatal Screening Right for Me?)